 Another option that was once popular, and that is now gaining traction once again, is the fanny or belt pack.
 This allows for very comfortable carry and meshes nicely with an active lifestyle.
 Galco’s newly released Fastrax Waistpac is a modern rendition of this style holster and one of the best available.

-Select the Right Ammo for Concealed Carry
+Select the Best Concealed Carry Ammo for You

 Standing in front of the ammunition section in a gun store trying to select a load for your carry gun can be daunting.
 With so many options it’s like trying to select the best breakfast cereal.
 Ammunition for a self-defense handgun should be reliable and deliver a good balance of penetration and expansion to maximize the chances of incapacitating an attacker.
 Ballistically speaking, this means the load should deliver at least 12 inches of penetration and the bullet should expand to at least 1.5 times its original diameter.